imaman/bigband/modules/septima-lang/README.md

 #### Modifying Arrays

-Instead of mutating methods like push(), use the spread operator to create new arrays:
+Instead of mutating methods like `push()` use the spread operator to create new arrays:

 ```javascript
 let nums = [1, 2, 3]